Joint-Development-Foundation/operational_template_open_standards/Resources/checklist-for-wg-chairs.md

 followed.
 Where there is doubt, seek advice from the parent group chair or ORG Team Officers as appropriate.
 - [ ] Read, understand and follow any other related OMP procedures and guidelines.
 - [ ] Familiarize themselves with IPR and Anti-Trust laws.
-- [ ] Ensure execution and fulfilment of the mandate bestowed on the group through its charter and assigned work packages.
+- [ ] Ensure execution and fulfillment of the mandate bestowed on the group through its charter and assigned work packages.
 - [ ] Work closely with the officers of the parent group to ensure the integrated approach required for OMP is achieved.
 - [ ] Inform the parent group if the work of the group has been completed and recommend closure of the group.
 - [ ] Interact with other groups as may be necessary to fulfil the group's own or another group's, charter and work packages.